 Dynamic Media assets are cached by the CDN (Content Delivery Network) for fast delivery to your customers.
-However, when you make updates to those assets, you may want those changes to take effect immediately on your website.
+However, when you make updates to those assets, you want those changes to take effect immediately on your website.
 Purging or invalidating the CDN cache lets you quickly update assets that are delivered by Dynamic Media.
-Instead of waiting for the cache to expire using a TTL (Time To Live) value (default is 10 hours), you can send a request from within Dynamic Media user interface to have the cache expire within minutes.
+Instead of waiting for the cache to expire using a TTL (Time To Live) value (default is ten hours), you can send a request from within Dynamic Media to have the cache expire within minutes.

 See also Caching overview in Dynamic Media.

 To invalidate your CDN cached content for Dynamic Media assets: